Best CSGO skins in 2023: AK-47, AWP, M4A4, USP-S, more

-This skin is somehow only Classified (pink rarity), rather than Covert (red rarity), meaning the price is a bit lower.
-You can get one of these in field-tested for only $12 on the Steam market, or $15 for Minimal Wear.
+This Nightmare skin is somehow only Classified (pink rarity), rather than Covert (red rarity), meaning the price is a bit lower.
+You can get one of these in field-tested for only $10 on the Steam market, or $15 for Minimal Wear.

 M4A1-S: Golden Coil ($30 – $300)